Ultimate Guide To WordPress RSS

 Copy your feed URL

-If you want, you can check the feed content by pasting the URL of your feed into an online feedreader …
+If you want, you can check what the RSS feed contains by pasting the feed URL into a feedreader …

-Paste your URL of your feed into a feedreader to view the feed content.
+Paste the feed URL into a feedreader to view the content.

-(Paste your URL of your feed into a feedreader to view the feed content.
-Image: Feedreader)
+(Paste your feed URL into a feedreader to view the feed content.
+Image: http://feedreader.com/online)

-Like feedreaders, WordPress has the ability to process RSS feeds.
+Like feedreaders, WordPress has the ability to process RSS/XML feeds.

-In the example below, we’ll add content from other websites or blogs to yours.
+In the example below, we’ll add content from other websites to yours.

-As mentioned earlier, no matter what industry you operate in, you could display on your site the latest news from an industry-related government department or authoritative site in your industry by simply adding content from their RSS feed.
-You can easily display a range of information on your WordPress site like news, social media updates, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry you are part of, you could easily display on your site the latest content from an industry-related government department or authoritative site in your industry simply by adding content from their RSS feed.
+You can use feeds to display a range of information on your WordPress site like news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.

-First, Go to a site that publishes content that you want to display on your site and copy the RSS feed to your clipboard …
+First, go to a website containing content that you would like to add to your site and copy its RSS feed URL …

 (Copy the URL of your feed)